lunamidori5/Midori-AI-Website/content/about-us/carly-api.md

 **Limitations:**

-* The CLIP token program is unable to process text directly.
+* The UNCLIP token system is unable to process text directly.
+* Carly can only record or recall information for one user at a time.
-* The v5a model is really picky on what types of tokens are sent to the clip.
+* The v5a model is really picky on what types of tokens are sent to the unclip.
+* The v6 models are really picky how much thinking they can do, and needed a newer locking system to stop panics.